-Sex-based sleep differences generally begin during puberty when young women start their menstrual cycle, which involves significant changes in hormone production.
-Sex-based factors evolve over time as both men and women undergo biological changes with aging.
+Sex-based sleep differences generally begin during puberty for people who menstruate, as starting their menstrual cycle involves significant changes in hormone production.
+Sex-based factors evolve over time for males and females due to biological changes with aging.

 Because they reflect broad social and cultural patterns and norms, gender-based factors may start at an earlier age.
 Like sex-based factors, they can change over time, exerting dynamic influences on sleep.

-During a normal night of sleep, it’s normal to progress through three to five sleep cycles.
-These cycles last from 70 to 120 minutes and are made up of distinct sleep stages.
-There are four sleep stages; one is rapid eye movement (REM) sleep and three are non-REM (NREM).
+During an average night of sleep, it is normal to progress through three to five sleep cycles.
+These cycles generally last from 90 to 120 minutes and are made up of distinct sleep stages.
+There are four sleep stages, including stages of rapid eye movement (REM) sleep and non-rapid eye movement (NREM) sleep.

 The first three stages are NREM, and the final stage is REM.
 The first two NREM stages are lighter sleep while stage 3, known as deep sleep, involves substantial slowing of breathing as well as brain and muscle activity.
 REM sleep in stage 4 is marked by heightened brain activity and more vivid dreaming.

 Each sleep stage contributes to the restorative power of sleep, and how a person moves through sleep cycles is known as sleep architecture.

 Some evidence indicates that men and women may have variations in sleep architecture, beginning between the ages of 30 and 40 .
 One study showed that men in their 30s spent more time in the light sleep stages and less time in deep sleep and REM sleep stages.